paratwarpranay/autodidactic-qml/README.md

 ### UCIP: Persistence-Bias Probes

-This repository also includes an optional set of UCIP (Unified Continuation-Interest Protocol) probes: a falsification framework for detecting persistence-bias / identity-continuity bias signals in minimal decision systems with explicit self-model machinery.
+This repository also includes an optional set of UCIP (Unified Continuation-Interest Protocol) probes: a falsification framework for detecting persistence-bias / identity-continuity bias signals in minimal decision systems with explicit internal self-model machinery.

 UCIP is strictly operational: it tests whether a system’s scoring/utility computation exhibits an identity-continuity preference signal under interventions (i.e., whether internal identity overlap is measurably favored by the objective).
 This is not a claim about desire, selfhood, consciousness, or moral status—only about reproducible, preference-like behavior defined by the protocol.